 Personal data sent over the School network will be encrypted or otherwise secured.

-All members of staff are prohibited from downloading, installing or running software from external sources without obtaining prior authorisation from [POSITION] who will consider bona fide requests for work purposes.
+All members of staff are prohibited from downloading, installing or running software from external sources without obtaining prior authorisation from the Executive Headteacher who will consider bona fide requests for work purposes.
 Please note that this includes instant messaging programs, screen savers, photos, video clips, games, music files and opening any documents or communications from unknown origins.
 Where consent is given, all files and data should always be virus checked before they are downloaded onto the School’s systems.

-You may connect your own devices (including, but not limited to, laptops, tablets, and smartphones) to the School’s Wi-Fi provided that you follow the [POSITION] requirements and instructions governing this use.
+You may connect your own devices (including, but not limited to, laptops, tablets, and smartphones) to the School’s Wi-Fi provided that you follow the schools requirements and instructions governing this use.
 All usage of your own device(s) whilst connected to the School’s network or any other part of the IT Systems is subject to all relevant School Policies (including, but not limited to, this policy).
-The [POSITION] may at any time request the immediate disconnection of any such devices without notice.
+The Executive Headteacher, or other member of the Leadership team, may at any time request the immediate disconnection of any such devices without notice.

 Electronic Storage of Data

-All portable data and in particular personal data should be stored on encrypted drives using methods recommended by [POSITION].
+All portable data and in particular personal data should be stored on encrypted drives using methods recommended by the IT Consultant.

 All data stored electronically on physical media and in particular personal data, should be stored securely in a locked box, drawer, cabinet or similar.

-You should not store any personal data on any mobile device, whether such device belongs to the School or otherwise without prior written approval of the [POSITION].
+You should not store any personal data on any mobile device, whether such device belongs to the School or otherwise without prior written approval of the Executive Headteacher.
 You should delete data copied onto any of these devices as soon as possible and make sure it is stored on the School’s computer network in order for it to be backed up.

-All electronic data must be securely backed up by the end of the each working day and is done by [POSITION].
+All electronic data must be securely backed up by the end of the each working day and is done by automated processing through LGFL.

 Homeworking

-You should not take confidential or other information home without prior permission of the [POSITION] and only do so where satisfied appropriate technical and practical measures are in place within your home to maintain the continued security and confidentiality of that information.
+You should not take confidential or other information home without prior permission of the Executive Headteaher and only do so where satisfied appropriate technical and practical measures are in place within your home to maintain the continued security and confidentiality of that information.

 When you have been given permission to take confidential or other information home, you must ensure that: